 That reinforced our opinion that we had made the right decision to have a discussion with them even with the possibility of less contact.
 We saw more of the negative behavior and became even more aware of grandfathers controlling nature.
 The apartment was small, and it was a very casual buffet style dinner.
 Dishes covered the dining room table, a side table, and part of the kitchen.
 Most people got their dish and ate with plates on their laps.
 Grandfather tried to get everyone (not us, but everyone else) to belly up to the dinning room table that was serving as the buffet table.
 Then he scoffed when someone said that the guys were eating on the couch because they were watching football while they ate.
 I could tell he was irritated because that wasn’t his idea of how a Thanksgiving dinner should be served and eaten.

-Grandmother did actually make an effort to chat with us, and to interact with Faith.
-This surprised us a little because she is usually the obedient wife and so we’re guessing there may have been an argument when they got home.
+Grandmother did make an effort to chat with us, and to interact with Faith.

 Now we are a little unsure of what to do.
 Grandmother seems to want to remain in our life, although she hasn’t called us to spend any time together like she used to do.
 Grandfather doesn’t want anything to do with us if it’s not on his terms.
 We are tempted to just cut them off completely at this point, since the relationship continues to be toxic, and as long as it remains this way it causes conflict in our own home since it’s an unresolved situation.

-If it weren’t for grandmother seeming to want a relationship, it would be a no brainer to sever our ties.
+If it weren’t for grandmother wanting a relationship, it would be a no brainer to sever our ties.
 Although grandmother does seem to want a relationship with her granddaughter, it is difficult when the controlling grandfather doesn’t.
-The more we think about it, the more it feel like we should just cut them all of our lives completely.

 What would you do in this situation?
 Have you ever had to deal with something like this?